moveyourdigital/challenge-postcard-lorim-ipsum-blog/README.md

 ## How?

 You will be assigned this challenge.
-You MUST fork this repository into your own space and then start developing these tasks.Once finished, you should open a Pull Request.
+You MUST fork this repository into your own space and then start developing these tasks.
+Once finished, you should open a Pull Request.

 ### Why?

+Glad you asked!
 Because we're going to start a little peer code review there.
 We will be able to talk and understand a little more about your process.
 The whole idea is for you and for us to understand if we are able to communicate and collaborate together.